AbbVie (NYSE:ABBV) Releases Quarterly Earnings Results, Beats Expectations By $0.06 EPS

-AbbVie (NYSE:ABBV – Get Rating) issued its quarterly earnings results on Thursday.
-The company reported $3.60 earnings per share for the quarter, topping the consensus estimate of $3.54 by $0.06, Briefing.com reports.
-AbbVie had a return on equity of 158.49% and a net margin of 20.39%.
-The firm had revenue of $15.12 billion for the quarter, compared to the consensus estimate of $15.30 billion.
-During the same period in the prior year, the business posted $3.31 earnings per share.
-The company’s revenue for the quarter was up 1.6% on a year-over-year basis.
+AbbVie (NYSE:ABBV – Get Rating) released its earnings results on Thursday.
+The company reported $3.60 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.54 by $0.06, Briefing.com reports.
+The company had revenue of $15.12 billion for the quarter, compared to the consensus estimate of $15.30 billion.
+AbbVie had a net margin of 20.39% and a return on equity of 158.49%.
+AbbVie’s quarterly revenue was up 1.6% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $3.31 EPS.

 Institutional Investors Weigh In On AbbVie